fortrabbit/blog/the-roadmap.md

 ---
 title: The Roadmap
 author: fl
-excerpt: By 2009, computers will disappear.
+intro: By 2009, computers will disappear.
 created: 2012-11-19
 tag:
   - chronicles